The deadline for some art and design courses is 18:00 (UK time) on Saturday 24 March.

 - If you’ve changed your mind about applying to higher education, you can cancel your application and get a refund.
 Please note UCAS will only refund university applications cancelled within 14 days of being submitted to us, so please check the date in your welcome email to verify this.

-- If you are cancelling within 14 days of submitting your application and would like a refund, please call us.
-If you're unable to call us, complete and return our UCAS Undergraduate cancellation form.
+- If you are cancelling within 14 days of submitting your application and would like a refund, please complete our online form or call us.

 - You will not receive a refund if you cancel your application in Track.